fabienp38/wttj_test/exercice2/README.md

 ## Requirement 1: Displaying all candidate for a specific job offer

 **Impact:**
- - UI ( screen; candidate board fo ar specific job offer)
+ - UI
  - Public API
  - Performance
  - Compatibility

 ### Expected test:
 **UI Test  (Application Web) :**
- - Check the candidate card  (nam, picture, counter)
+ - Check the candidate card  (lastname, firstname, picture, counter)
  - Check that all candidates diplayed correspond to the candidate associated to this offer
  - Check the candidate is displaying in his assigned status column
  - Check the candidate cards that are not updated since few times has a grey tint